 He was definitely a bit of a chauvinist and I’d tease him and Duane about their penchant for being slightly condescending to women.
 He called women “Sugar” and “Sweet Pea”, and gave nicknames to all the children who adored him.
 In the photograph above, my two girls, Dylan (Rhoda and Duane’s son) and Molly (Stephanie and T.Bone Burnett’s youngest) are in a love-in with Uncle Bob as was typical!

-When Dylan was born, Rhoda suffered a terrible accident at the hands of an anesthesiologist, that left her in a coma and took years of therapy and healing to bring about her recovery.
-Her sister Wanda and her then husband, Frank Valdez, built a small home next to the house Duane and Rhoda had built in the Canyon, to help care for Rhoda and her children, and for years after the Mud Palace was closed, the Canyon House became the defacto replacement for all of their old friends passing through Taos.
+When Dylan was born, Rhoda suffered a terrible accident at the hands of an anaesthesiologist that left her in a coma and took years of therapy and healing to bring about her recovery.
+For a long time, the family feared her recovery would be limited and with permanent disability a real possibility, they probably wished they had invested in a disability insurance individual policy.
+However, the therapy and healing started to work and her sister Wanda and her then husband, Frank Valdez, built a small home next to the house Duane and Rhoda had built in the Canyon, to help care for Rhoda and her children, and for years after the Mud Palace was closed, the Canyon House became the defacto replacement for all of their old friends passing through Taos.
 Bob early on bonded with Dylan and was an enormous influence in his life.

 Bob touched the lives of so many here in Taos; local resident and artist Jack Smith (in the shot above) and Michael McCormick were introduced to Taos by this truly remarkable man.
 The two men shared many mutual friends with Bob, some of whom he met through them, including the writer Dan Gerber.
 But they met many more through their association with him.